 - The apprentice or trainee needs to have been employed by the business since July 1 2020.

 - Any occupation, any industry, any qualification, an AQF level of Certificate II or higher, full-time, part-time and school-based

 - Employer must provide evidence of paid wages by attaching complete pay slips for the full quarter period to their claim form.
-For the fourth quarter (Round 4), pay period must cover from October 1 to December 31, 2020.
+For the fifth quarter (Round 5), pay period must cover from January 1 t, 2021 to March 31, 2021.

-- For employers with less than 20 employees, subsidy can be back-paid from January 1 (for Rounds 1 and 2 and only if previously not made a claim or receiving JobKeeper during that time).
+- For employers with less than 20 employees, subsidy can be back-paid from January 1, 2020 (for Rounds 1 and 2 and only if not previously making a claim or receiving JobKeeper during that time).

-- Fourth quarter is paid from October 1 to December 31, 2020 and employers of less than 200 employees can also make a claim for this round if eligible.
+- Fifth quarter is paid from January 1 to March 31, 2021 and employers of less than 200 employees can also make a claim for this round if eligible.